tavanuka/tarok/src/site/notes/Basic information/Cards.md

 	- **IF** you do not have a tarok, you are allowed to put any other card that you would like.

 When playing colours, the **highest hierarchical card** of the **initial colour** wins the trick.
 However, a trump card if played will win the trick.
 If multiple taroks are played where the initial card is a colour, the highest tarok will win the trick.

+ Skis > Taroks > Face cards > numeral cards